-C. Methodology
+Methodology

 - The documentation pertaining to the Federal Aviation Administration's National Airspace Systems Plan, together with all known related documentation, was reviewed in detail.
-This review was performed as the first step in identifying those systems projects which are planned by the FAA/ATC during the applicable timeframe. - 2.
-In the context of step 1, above, the FAA/ATC's Information Resources Management Plan was also reviewed in detail.
-This review enabled INPUT to begin to define some of the specifics of those projects which were considered to be applicable to DEC's interest in the ATC systems marketplace. - Ancillary data from both primary and secondary sources was obtained in order to supplement the information obtained in steps 1 and 2, above. - Each applicable ATC operational system project was described in summary form.
+This review was performed as the first step in identifying those systems projects which were planned by the FAA/ATC during the applicable time frame. - In the context of step one, above, the FAA/ATC's Information Resources Management Plan was also reviewed in detail.
+This review enabled INPUT to begin to define some of the specifics of those projects which were considered to be applicable to DEC's interest in the ATC systems marketplace.

-- 5. Once the various applicable projects were identified, INPUT developed a microscopic forecast of applicable ATC system expenditures through fiscal year 1991. - 6.
+- Ancillary data from both primary and secondary sources was obtained in order to supplement the information obtained in steps one and two, above. - Each applicable ATC operational system project was described in summary form. - Once the various applicable projects were identified, INPUT developed a macroscopic forecast of applicable ATC system expenditures through fiscal year, 1991. - 6.
 A questionnaire was developed and utilized in a series of telephone interviews with applicable FAA and ATC personnel.
-The purpose of these interviews was to determine the accuracy and validity of the data that had been collected during the course of the project and to complete any missing informational elements. - 7.
-Additional information was obtained from a variety of sources concerning the funding potential for FAA programs that will probably be made available by Congress from a trust fund established by the Airport and Airways Development Act, as amended, and other provisions of law.
-This information was reviewed with FAA personnel, and others, and was factored into the report, but kept separate from the more detailed, empirical data. - A series of conclusions and recommendations were developed, based on the empirical data gathered and described in the course of the project. - 9.
+The purpose of these interviews was to determine the accuracy and validity of the data that had been collected during the course of the project, and to collect any missing informational elements. - 7.
+Additional information was obtained from a variety of sources concerning the funding potential for FAA programs.
+This will probably be made available by Congress from a trust fund established by the Airport and Airways Development Act, as amended, and other provisions of law.
+The information was reviewed with FAA personnel, and others, and was factored into the report but kept separate from the more detailed, empirical data. - A series of conclusions and recommendations were developed, based on the data gathered and described in the course of the project. - 9.
 The final report was prepared and submitted to DEC.